 The swashbuckler had been around before Flynn picked a cutlass, but the Tasmanian-born bit player reinvigorated the genre with his mix of dashing good looks, haughty insolence, and alluring confidence.
 Director Michael Curtiz builds from one set piece to another with high style and spirited flair, building to a nimble beach-side sword fight with pirate nemesis Rathbone and climaxing with a grand sea battle that belies the film’s modest budget.
 Erich Wolfgang Korngold’s dynamic score was his first original film composition.

 The unbeatable team—director Curtiz, stars Flynn and de Havilland, villain Rathbone, and composer Korngold—reunited for The Adventures of Robin Hood, and Flynn and de Havilland became an enduring screen team, starring together in eight features in all.
 It all began here.

 It was nominated for five Academy Awards, including best picture and best director for Curtiz, his first of five nominations.

 In black and white

-Leaves HBO Max at the end of October.
-Add to My List
+Leaves HBO Max at the end of February.
+Add to My List on HBO Max